 We expect the above sequence of steps leading to~\eref{bcsred} to be exact when we take both the weak coupling and thermodynamic limits.
 The neglect of frequency and momentum dependencies of the electron-electron interaction is valid at energies much smaller than $\omega_\mathrm{ch}$.
-It resulted in infinite range interaction in momentum space between Cooper pairs in~\eref{bcsred} [or, equivalently, spins in~\eref{bcss}].
-Therefore, this infinite range interaction has to be cutoff at $\Xi\sim\omega_\mathrm{ch}$.
+It resulted in infinite-range interaction in momentum space between Cooper pairs in~\eref{bcsred} [or, equivalently, spins in~\eref{bcss}].
+Therefore, this infinite-range interaction has to be cut off at $\Xi\sim\omega_\mathrm{ch}$.
 Any quantity to which energies of order $\omega_\mathrm{ch}$ contribute is beyond the BCS theory.

-The weak coupling limit of the Migdal-Eliashberg theory -- the BCS theory -- is universal in the sense that it is independent of the phonon dispersion and momentum dependence of the electron-phonon coupling.
-There is only one low energy scale in this limit -- the BCS gap $\Delta_\mathrm{BCS}$.
+The weak coupling limit of the Migdal-Eliashberg theory, the BCS theory, is universal in the sense that it is independent of the phonon dispersion and momentum dependence of the electron-phonon coupling.
+There is only one low-energy scale in this limit: the BCS gap $\Delta_\mathrm{BCS}$.
 The gap itself \textit{cannot} be determined accurately from within the BCS theory.
-However, the ratio of any other energy to the gap, e.g., $T_c/\Delta_\mathrm{BCS}$ is well-defined.
+However, the ratio of any other energy to the gap, e.g., $T_c/\Delta_\mathrm{BCS}$ is well defined.
 The strong coupling limit of the Migdal-Eliashberg theory is similarly universal~\cite{combescot}.